Japan says North Korean threat remains despite summit pledge

 Tuesday’s report comes days before the Defense Ministry is set to approve its fiscal 2019 budget plan that would include an initial acquisition cost for a set of land-to-air missile defense system, Aegis Ashore.
 Opposition to that purchase has risen since Pyongyang suspended missile tests this year as it made diplomatic overtures to its ally China as well as the U.S. and South Korea.

-The defense paper also raised strong concerns about China, which has greatly increased its military budget to modernize and build up its forces and weaponry and has continued to move assertively in the region’s airspace and seas.
+The defense paper also raised strong concerns about China’s military budget increases, its modernization and buildup of forces and weaponry, and its continuing assertive moves in the region’s airspace and seas.

-The two Asian rivals have long disputed over history and a cluster of East China Sea islands, but their relations are seen as improving this year as China tries to be a regional leader while playing a better neighbor and contrasting Trump’s self-centered policy.
+Japan and China have long disagreed over their history and over a cluster of East China Sea islands they both claim, but their relations have seemed to improve as China tries to be a leader in Asia, a better neighbor and a contrast to Trump’s U.S.-first policy.
+The defense paper welcomed China’s cooperation in starting a mechanism for sea and air defense communications, an initiative meant to avoid unanticipated events in disputed areas.

 Follow Mari Yamaguchi on Twitter at www.twitter.com/mariyamaguchi